Have you ever had a Whole of Life policy with TSB Bank?

 Many customers have been mis-sold their Whole of Life cover by TSB Bank.
 TSB Bank failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

-If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases TSB Bank failed to inform their customers of this risk.
+If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases TSB Bank failed to inform their consumers of this risk.

 If you believe you were mis-sold your whole of life policy by TSB Bank, start you claim by completing the form opposite.